allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ### Coming back to optimization of virtual machine storage type

-As I found the most suitable virtual machine type, I was able to focus on choosing between SSD and HDD.
+As I found the most suitable virtual machine type, I was able to focus on choosing between SSD and HDD disk types.
 As we all know, HDDs are much slower than SSDs, especially in terms of random read/write.
 For processes where we do not heavily use storage I/Os there’s no need to move to more expensive SSDs.

 I decided to check if we should use cheaper and slower HDDs or more expensive and faster SSDs.
-There’s no standard I/O measurement graph in Dataflow UI, thus I choose to just run the processing two times - one time using HDDs, and the second time using SSDs.
+I run the pipeline (3% of input data size) with HDD and SSD disks.

-Tests has given the following results:
+Here are the results for different VM families:

-- n2-standard-4 + HDD: 9.48$
+- n2-standard-4 + HDD: 9.48 $
-- n2-highcpu-8 + HDD: 8.52$ (~ 10% less than original price)
+- n2-highcpu-8 + HDD: 8.52 $ (~ 10% less than original price)
-- n2d-highcpu-8 + HDD: 8.57$ (~ 10% less than original price)
+- n2d-highcpu-8 + HDD: 8.57 $ (~ 10% less than original price)
-- t2d-standard-8 + HDD: 6.45$ (~ 32% less than original price)
+- t2d-standard-8 + HDD: 6.45 $ (~ 32% less than original price)
-- t2d-standard-8 + SSD: 5.64$ (~ 41% less than original price)
+- t2d-standard-8 + SSD: 5.64 $ (~ 41% less than original price)

-This way we decreased the estimated processing cost from 500 000 PLN by 205 000 PLN per year to 295 000 PLN (by 41%)*.
+This way we decreased the estimated processing cost from 500 000 PLN by 205 000 PLN per year to 295 000 PLN (by 41%)[^1].

 <table>
   <tr>